 Besides good health, Surya Namaskar also provides an opportunity to express gratitude to the sun for sustaining life on this planet.

-Also, there is a Surya Namaskar solar plexus connect. the main reason why the ancient Rishis recommended the practice of Surya Namaskar because the regular practice of this technique enhances the solar plexus, which increases one’s creativity and intuitive abilities
+Also, there is a Surya Namaskar solar plexus connect.
+The main reason why the ancient Rishis (Sages) recommended the practice Sun Salutation because the regular practice of this technique enhances the solar plexus.
+It also increases one’s creativity and intuitive abilities.

-It is for this reason that the Surya Namaskar or Sun Salutation is officially crowned as the king of yoga asanas.
+It is for this reason that Sun Salutation is officially crowned as the king of yoga asanas.

-The Journal of Bodywork and Movement Therapies sites an experiment on healthy Asian Indian men and women 18–22 years who had trained in Surya Namaskar for over two years to back a report that the Surya Namaskar helps to improve memory and the nervous system.
+The Journal of Bodywork and Movement Therapies sites an experiment on healthy Asian Indian men and women 18–22 years who had trained in Surya Namaskar for over two years states that various poses help to improve memory and the nervous system.

 The report also states that the exercise routine also stabilizes the activity of the endocrine and thyroid glands, thereby reducing anxiety and inducing calmness.

-Sub Salutation helps in digestion and stomach function
+V. Sub Salutation helps in Digestion and Stomach Function

 A 2010 study published in the Journal of Physical Education & Sport concluded that sun salutation or Surya Namaskar is an excellent way to improve the muscular endurance of the muscles of the stomach.

 The forward bend posture helps in increasing the abdominal space thereby releasing the gases trapped in the body.